Onboardbase/startkit/README.md

 ## Initializing a Project From Git Repository
 **Note**: *You must have git installed and configured on your machine to do this*

-onboardbasekit can also automatically set up a project directly from a GitHub repo.
+startkit can also automatically set up a project directly from a GitHub repo.
 It will attempt to clone the repository and then configure Onboardbase inside it.
 This means you must have permission to clone the repository if it's private.

 To initialize from a git repository run
 ```